Baasic/baasic-rest-api/rest-api/resource-acl-put.md

 - ***201  Created***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; New ACL policy has been successfully established for the specified user and/or role.
+ New ACL policy has been successfully established for the specified user and/or role.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ***Please check the [Available Object Definitions](#available-object-definitions) documentation part for more details on the available embeds!***
+ ***Please check the [Available Object Definitions](#available-object-definitions) documentation part for more details on the available embeds!***

 ```
  {
   "type": "array",
   "items": {
     "action": {
-      "type": "Available Object Definitions / aCLActionModel"
+      "type": "Available Object Definitions / aCLAction"
     },
     "role": {
-      "type": "Available Object Definitions / aCLRoleModel"
+      "type": "Available Object Definitions / aCLRole"
     },
     "user": {
-      "type": "Available Object Definitions / aCLUserModel"
+      "type": "Available Object Definitions / aCLUser"
     },
     "actionId": {
       "type": "UID"